LedgerHQ/ledger-device-rust-sdk/README.md

-# Ledger Nano S SDK for Rust Applications
+# Ledger Nano SDK for Rust Applications

-Crate that allows developing Ledger Nano S apps in Rust with a default configuration.
+Crate that allows developing Ledger Nano apps in Rust with a default configuration.

 Contains: